 To mimic a camel’s fur layer, the researchers synthesized highly porous, hydrophobic silica aerogels with about half the thermal conductivity of air, then combined them with sweat gland-mimicking hydrogels.
-The team then tested a sample of the resulting bilayer in an enclosed chamber with controlled ambient temperature and relative humidity, demonstrating that the sample could maintain a temperature 7 degrees Celsius lower than its surroundings.
+The team then tested a sample of the resulting bilayer in an enclosed chamber with controlled ambient temperature and relative humidity, demonstrating that the sample could maintain a temperature 7 degrees Celsius (12.6 degrees Fahrenheit) lower than its surroundings.
 A cooling technology with only the hydrogel layer could maintain a slightly lower temperature, but the bilayer technology lasted far longer.
 A 5-millimeter layer of hydrogel covered by a 5-millimeter aerogel maintained its temperature for 200 hours before its moisture was depleted and it needed to be recharged with water, whereas a hydrogel layer alone persisted for only 40 hours.

 Because of its ability to keep objects cool for an extended period of time without electricity, the bilayer passive cooling technology could enable distributors to ship, transport, and temporarily store products without air conditioning–a service that would be especially useful in regions of the world where electricity remains scarce.

-“This technology could also allow for significant miniaturization of conventional evaporation technologies, as it provides move effective cooling for longer times for any given amount of water provided,” says Grossman.
+“This technology could also allow for significant miniaturization of conventional evaporation technologies, as it provides more effective cooling for longer times for any given amount of water provided,” says Grossman.
 “It can also potentially assist thermal management of buildings where the demand for cooling has rapidly increased.”

 However, the aerogel layer that gives the technology its edge currently limits its ability to be scaled up for widespread use.
 “While the material cost of our aerogel is low, the manufacturing cost is currently the bottleneck for scalability due to a critical-point drying step,” says Grossman, noting that one of the coauthors, Elise Strobach, has co-founded a start-up company to pursue scalable production of transparent aerogels for building window applications.